mharthoorn/Console.Routing/README.md

 # Console.Routing
 Console.Routing is a framework that makes it easy to build command line tools.
 Proper command line parsing can be tricky and time consuming.
-This framework hopes to take that away.
-With this library You can implement a command line tool with almost no overhead.
+This library helps you implement a command line tool with almost no overhead.

-Console.Routing works with a router that somewhat similar to ASP.NET.
-It routes commands and parameters from the command line to a specific C# method and fills in all method parameters with the matching command line arguments.
+Console.Routing works with a router similar to ASP.NET.
+Commands and parameters from the command line are routed to a specific C# method and fills in all method parameters with the matching command line arguments.
-If no route is found, a clear user friendly error is given.

 # Documentation

 ## Setup
-By adding one line of code to the ``Program.Main`` you enable route discovery and handling of arguments.
+By adding two lines of code to ``Program.cs``, you enable route discovery and handling of arguments.

 ```csharp
  using ConsoleRouting;